mattinbits/mattinbits.github.io/_posts/2016-03-07-spark-caching.md

 The interactive Spark REPL can be started by running `$SPARK_HOME/bin/spark-shell`.

-A small RDD can be created an cached in the REPL with:
+A small RDD can be created and cached in the REPL with:

 {% highlight Scala %}
 val smallRdd = sc.parallelize(List("a", "b", "c")).setName("small RDD")